DiscoBBQ/MeTube/technical_report.md

 1. Click "Sign Up" from the Home Page
 2. Fill out the fields and click "Register"
-3. Confirm that the Iser has been signed into MeTube by checking that the "Sign Up" button has changed to "Sign Out"
+3. Confirm that the User has been signed into MeTube by checking that the "Sign Up" button has changed to "Sign Out"
 4. Sign out of MeTube, and Sign back in with the User's credentials
 5. Click on "Edit Profile" under the "User" section of the navigation
 6. Change the Channel Name